pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english.md

 To learn more about CDE Resources please visit [Using CDE Resources](https://docs.cloudera.com/data-engineering/cloud/use-resources/topics/cde-python-virtual-env.html) in the CDE Documentation.

-#### Creating CDE Spark Jobs
+#### Creating CDE Spark Jobs in the UI

-Next we will create four CDE Jobs of type Spark using scripts "01_Pre_Setup.py", "02_EnrichData_ETL.py", "03_Spark2Iceberg.py" and "04_Sales_Report.py" located in the "cde_ace_hol/cde_spark_jobs" folder.
+Next we will create a CDE Job of type Spark using the script "01_PySpark_ETL.py" which you have already uploaded to your CDE File Resource in the prior step.

 Navigate back to the CDE Home Page.
 Click on "Create New" in the "Jobs" -> "Spark" section.

 ![alt text](../img/cde_jobs_1.png)

-Select your CDE Virtual Cluster and assign "O1_Setup" as the Job Name.
+Select your CDE Virtual Cluster and assign "O1_ETL" as the Job Name.

 ![alt text](../img/cde_jobs_2.png)

 Scroll down; ensure to select "File" from the radio button and click on "Select from Resource" in the "Application File" section.
 A window will open with the contents loaded in your File Resource.
-Select script "01_Pre_Setup.py".
+Select script "01_PySpark_ETL.py".

 ![alt text](../img/cde_jobs_3.png)

 ![alt text](../img/cde_jobs_4.png)

+The Configurations section allows you to set Spark Application Configurations such as Driver and Executor settings, Jars, Spark properties, and many more.
+In other words, most of the properties available in the [Spark Configurations Documentation](https://spark.apache.org/docs/latest/configuration.html) can be applied here.

+In this example, we will set the "spark.executorEnv.PYTHONPATH" configuration so it can read the UDF from the CDE File Resource.

 Scroll down again to the "Resources" section and notice that your File Resource has been mapped to the Job by default.
 This allows the PySpark script to load modules in the same Resource such as the ones contained in the "utils.py" file.

 Scroll to the bottom and click on the "Create and Run" blue icon.